ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified remote endpoint.
-The caller may immediately begin sending Content on the Connection (see {{sending}}) after calling Initate(); note that any idempotent data sent while the Connection is being established may be sent multiple times or on multiple candidates.
+The caller may immediately begin sending Messages on the Connection (see {{sending}}) after calling Initate(); note that any idempotent data sent while the Connection is being established may be sent multiple times or on multiple candidates.